Unity-Technologies/SynthDet/docs/DatasetEvaluation.md

 ![upload pipeline](images/kubeflow/upload_pipeline.png)

-Once your pipeline has been imported, you can run it vis the web UI as shown below.
+Once your pipeline has been imported, you can run it via the web UI as shown below.
 Alternatively, you can use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool)

 ![train on real world daataset](images/kubeflow/train_on_real_world_dataset.png)